The Soft Skills That All Hiring Managers Are Looking For

 You get where people are coming from

-Congrats!
-You’ve earned your diploma and think you’re ready to land your dream job—but first, you need soft skills.
-Although you might have the technical know-how, or “hard skills,” to do the job, your future employer might be looking for something more.
-One survey showed that job candidates rated themselves higher than employers did on whether they had the skills necessary to do the job.
-So what are soft skills?
-They’re people skills that can’t be quantified, like communication.
-But “communication” doesn’t mean just having a nice phone voice—it means being perceptive and understanding of others’ motives.
-“I always say, ‘The best way to get what you want is to figure out why someone else wants you to have it,’” says career expert Michelle Tillis Ledermen, founder of Executive Essentials and author of The 11 Laws of Likability.
+“Communication” doesn’t mean just having a nice phone voice—it means being perceptive and understanding of others’ motives.
+“I always say, ‘The best way to get what you want is to figure out why someone else wants you to have it,'” says Lederman.
 “In other words, seek to understand their motivation.
 When you do, you can present your ideas, request, or any communication through that lens.”
-Try these tips for writing a resume that will get you hired.
+You can also try these tips for writing a resume that will get you hired.

 You’re good on your own